bshlgrs/rpeanut-compiler/readme.md

 - Global variables
 - String literals or array literals

+## Things which should be in the standard library
+- printString
+- printInt
+- printChar
+- readChar
+- readInt
+- readLine
+- drawDot

 ## Notes
 - I don't promise to calculate expressions in the order they were inputted.